johnhu25/PowerBI-Dashboards/Workplace Space Analysis.md

 - employee_bookings.csv All bookings made on desks, with status & attendance

 # Problem Statement
-How to use this data to know if spaces are underutilised.
+How to use this data to know if spaces are under utilised.

 # Descriptive Statistics
 Space Information
 Metric	Value
 Total Workspaces 1,567
 Bookable Desks 1,005 (64%)
-Unused Desks (No Last Used)	1,508 (96%)
+Unused Desks 1,508
-Desks Under Maintenance	~300
+Desks Under Maintenance	300
 Most Common Space Type Office Desk

 Booking Activity
 Metric	Value